-Step 5: Frost the cake and build the layers up.
+Frost the chocolate gluten free cake and build the layers up with frosting one by one.
 Add sprinkles if you like to the top.

 You can easily make this gluten free chocolate cake dairy-free by substituting the cream cheese for a dairy-free cream cheese like the one from Kite Hill.
-Also, substitute the yogurt for a dairy-free yogurt.
+Also, substitute the yogurt for dairy-free yogurt.

 The layer pans I used in this cake recipe are very shallow so the cake doesn't need to bake very long.
 If you are making your cake in a larger pan, you will need to bake it for 20 minutes, then test to see how close it is to being done.

 Most brands are fine to use in this cake recipe.
 Always double-check the cocoa powder is gluten free.
 My favorites are Hershey's, Anthony's Cocoa Powder, and Ghirardelli Cocoa Powder.